Skip to content

 Future tracing

-Per-stage spans are planned but pre-v1.0 the surface is intentionally small.
+Per-stage spans are planned, but the public tracing surface is intentionally small.
 The audit event catalog gives you the same coverage (per-event emission) at the cost of higher cardinality.

 Request IDs